 It is always best to turn off cell phones and pagers before entering the theatre.
 Noises such as a pager going off or a cell phone ringing are very distracting to the dancers, the musicians and your fellow audience members.
 Texting is distracting as well during a performance, so please refrain.

 Coughing is an unavoidable problem.
-But, there are ways to help avoid coughing during the music.
+But, there are ways to help avoid coughing during the performance.
 If you feel a cold coming on, please bring lozenges with you.
 The next step is crucial: unwrap them ahead of time.
-Unwrapping a cough drop during the music makes more noise than you might think.
-If there are no lozenges in hand and you need to cough once or twice, please try to wait for the end of the movement.
+Unwrapping a cough drop during the performance makes more noise than you might think.

 Are refreshments available?

 Yes.
-Bars are open before the show and at intermission to purchase sweets and beverages including coffee, soft drinks, and alcohol.
-In order to make the most of your intermission, why not pre-order your drink before the show!
-Simply submit your beverage order before the performance at your nearest bar service and it will be ready for pick-up at the same spot during intermission.
+Bars are open before the show and at intermissions to purchase beverages including coffee, soft drinks, and alcohol.
+Small snacks are also available.
+In order to make the most of your intermission, pre-order your drink before the show!
+Simply submit your beverage order before the performance at the nearest bar and it will be ready for pick-up at the same spot during intermission.

 What are footnotes?

 Footnotes are interesting and informative talks that take place one hour before most Kansas City Ballet performances and are located in the Muriel Kauffman Theatre.
 Hosted by Artistic Director Devon Carney and often featuring guest artists, these talks provide information that will help you better understand and appreciate the program you’re about to watch.